PlethoraChutney/secret_santa/README.md

 is forbidden by the requirements in config.
 If there is a pair, it (stupdily) randomizes again.
 Since there's no guarantee you'll ever converge, you can manually adjust the number of attempts you'll make to get a good loop.
+If you prefer the old algorithm, which can generate independent chains, you can choose it with the `--algorithm` option.
+The old method is probably more likely to converge if you have highly restrictive pairing preferences.

 Here's the original readme:
 **secret-santa** can help you manage a list of secret santa participants by